Wealth Inequality and Economic Growth: Evidence from the World Inequality Database

 Child Labour and Psychosocial Well-Being: Findings from India

-with Simon Feeny, Amalendu Jyotishi, Shyam Nath, Alberto Posso, and P. K. Viswanathan
+with Simon Feeny, Amalendu Jyotishi, Shyam Nath, Alberto Posso, and P. K.

 Health Economics, 2021